aubreyrjones/mutagen/README.md

 into that playbook.
 The Mutagen Meta section is _automatically_ appended to the end of every playbook created.

+Do NOT! include the extension (`.odt` or `.pdf`) on any of these file names.
+All of that is handled automatically.

 ```
 output_name = common/first_section your_game/second_section your_game/third_section
 ```